ISS-RapidScat

 Objectives of the ISS-RapidScat program were to mitigate the loss of and provide continuity of wind data products from the QuikSCAT SeaWinds instrument, to serve as a calibration standard for the international constellation of scatterometer-equipped satellites, and to sample the diurnal and semi-diurnal wind variations that occur between ISS flight latitudes at least every two months.

 The scatterometer was launched as external cargo aboard the SpaceX CRS-4 mission on 21 September 2014, attached to the unpressurized section of the Dragon capsule.
 Dragon was berthed to the station on 23 September.
 The instrument was removed from Dragon, robotically assembled and attached to Columbus between 29 and 30 September.
 It was powered up on 1 October and immediately began gathering data, which was first processed into an uncalibrated product on 3 October.
 ISS-RapidScat was declared fully operational and its data products properly calibrated on 10 November.

 One of ISS-RapidScat's first observations was of Tropical Storm Simon off the coast of the Baja California Peninsula on 3 October 2014.
 It also played a role in observing the Category 5 Hurricane Patricia in October 2015, which was noted as one of the most powerful hurricanes on record, with maximum sustained winds of 185 kn.
 Data from ISS-RapidScat was disseminated worldwide for use in weather forecasting, and was used by the United States Navy, NOAA, and EUMETSAT, among others.

 Decommissioning

 On 19 August 2016, the Columbus module, which ISS-RapidScat was attached to and reliant on for resources, suffered a power distribution unit failure, which resulted in ISS-RapidScat shutting down.
 This was followed by an electrical overload in the power distribution unit during recovery efforts.
-Attempts to restore the instrument were without success, and NASA formally terminated operations on 28 November 2016.
-No replacement or successor device was planned.
+Attempts to restore the instrument were unsuccessful, and NASA terminated operations on 28 November 2016.
+No replacement or followup was planned.

 ISS-RapidScat was removed from the Columbus module on 1 January 2018 and stowed inside the SpaceX CRS-13 Dragon trunk.
-On 13 January 2018, the trunk section and ISS-RapidScat re-entered Earth's atmosphere and were destroyed as planned, while the Dragon capsule and its cargo landed in the Pacific Ocean and were recovered.
+On 13 January 2018, the trunk section with ISS-RapidScat re-entered Earth's atmosphere and was destroyed as planned, while the Dragon capsule and its cargo landed in the Pacific Ocean and were recovered.